nuxt-community/localforage-module/README.md

 [📖 **Release Notes**](./CHANGELOG.md)

-**Note**: This module is compatible with [Nuxt 3 and Nuxt Bridge](https://v3.nuxtjs.org/).
-If you're looking for the Nuxt 2 version, check out [@nuxtjs/localforage](https://github.com/nuxt-community/localforage-module) module.
+**Note**: This version of the module is compatible with [Nuxt 3 and Nuxt Bridge](https://v3.nuxtjs.org/).
+If you're looking for the Nuxt 2 version, check out [v1.1.0](https://github.com/nuxt-community/localforage-module/tree/v1.1.0).

 ## Setup